-The secret of the Steely Dan Guitar solo
+The Secret of the Steely Dan Guitar solo

 Guitarists love Steely Dan because they integrated the instrument into their studio productions so beautifully.
 In the process they gave the world at least 10 of the top 50 guitar solos of all time!

-What's the secret of a Steely Dan guitar solo?
 It should be perfect, not just technically but feel as though it always existed - the guitarist just found it hanging in the ether!

 Steely Dan is Walter Becker and Donald Fagan plus the top session players of the day.
-Their rosta of great guitar players includes Larry Carlton, Dean Parks, Lee Ritenour, Denny Diaz, Jay Graydon and many more.
+Their rosta of great guitar players includes Larry Carlton, Dean Parks, Lee Ritenour, Denny Dias, Jay Graydon and many more.
 Their production strategy was to only accept the best and ruthlessly reject the rest.

 Each track often has many perfectly good solos by different guitarists (like Larry Carlton, Lee Ritenour etc.) but only one made it.
 Such care for the listener is just rare.
 As Dean Parks commented